parmegv/leap_doc/docs/platform/known-issues.md

 .
 At the moment, only ECDSA ssh host keys are supported.
 If you get the following error: `= FAILED ssh-keyscan: no hostkey alg (must be missing an ecdsa public host key)` then you should confirm that you have the following line defined in your server's **/etc/ssh/sshd_config**: `HostKey /etc/ssh/ssh_host_ecdsa_key`.
 If that file doesn't exist, run `ssh-keygen -t ecdsa -f /etc/ssh/ssh_host_ecdsa_key -N ""` in order to create it.
 If you made a change to your sshd_config, then you need to run `/etc/init.d/ssh restart` (see: https://leap.se/code/issues/2373)

 .
 To remove an admin's access to your servers, please remove the directory for that user under the `users/` subdirectory in your provider directory and then remove that user's ssh keys from files/ssh/authorized_keys.
-When finished you *must* run a `leap deploy` to update that information on the servers (see: https://leap.se/code/issues/1863)
+When finished you *must* run a `leap deploy` to update that information on the servers.

 .
 At the moment, it is only possible to add an admin who will have access to all LEAP servers (see: https://leap.se/code/issues/2280)